A GUIDE TO BUILDING COMPLETION CERTIFICATE

 When purchasing a home, securing the building completion certificate is vital.
 Authorities only recognize buildings with this certificate.
 It ensures basic amenities, legality, and adherence to standards.
 Without it, obtaining an occupancy certificate or selling the property is challenging.
 Living on a property without this certificate is unlawful and could lead to penalties or eviction.
 Hence, it’s unwise to buy a property lacking this essential certificate.

-So, now that you know about the certifications involved with construction, are you ready to explore new upcoming projects in Hyderabad.
+So, now that you know about the certifications involved with construction, are you ready to explore new upcoming projects in Hyderabad. or find out why Hyderabad is one of the best places to settle down?

 Find out all about our latest projects, real estate news, home-buying tips, and more.
 Check out our website to learn about the Kohinoor by Auro Realty, our exclusive luxury development in HITEC City !